Project Details

 Next Steps

-- Usability testing with festival organizers using live event data
+- Usability testing with festival organizers

 - Expanding mobile features for post-event retention and community engagement